-- Non-networked systems becoming more networked. - Systems become accessible to more attackers. - Convergence on IP technology (i.e. more systems use the same protocols etc.). - Attackers have better understanding of the systems. - Mobility and wireless technology increases: - Easier to access devices than before. - No need to have physical access to network, a good antenna and an amplifier may suffice.
+- Non-networked systems becoming more networked. - Systems become accessible to more attackers - Check Shodan search tool - Convergence on IP technology (i.e. more systems use the same protocols etc.). - Attackers have better understanding of the systems. - Mobility and wireless technology increases: - Easier to access devices than before. - No need to have physical access to network, a good antenna and an amplifier may suffice.